Recipe: Vastad Roti

 - Smear ghee over it.

-- Repeat steps 9 to 16 with the remaining dough.
+- Repeat the above steps with the remaining dough.

 - Serve vastad roti with your favorite curry or dalithoy.